 THE SATANIC ILLUMINATI SUPER BOWL HALFTIME CONSPIRACY NOBODY THOUGHT THROUGH

 I’m not a big Super Bowl fan, but I am very interested in the annual Illuminati Super Bowl halftime mind control ritual.

-Yes, in case you missed it, apparently even the Super Bowl is a vast Satanic conspiracy.
-At least, that’s according to unhinged conspiracy assholes on YouTube, and when have they ever been wrong?
+Yes, in case you missed it, apparently even the Super Bowl is a vast Satanic conspiracy these days.
+At least, that’s according to unhinged conspiracy assholes on YouTube–and when have they ever been wrong?

 Still, this allegation strikes me as particularly odd even by their standards.
 After all, look how hard American business interests market the Super Bowl to anti-Satanist weirdos.

 But somehow, like water into wine, all that pandering mystically becomes persecution instead.
 I guess all things really are possible through the power of Satan.